GSNCodes/Breast_Cancer_Detection_CNN/README.md

 # Breast_Cancer_Detection_CNN
 A CNN model for detecting Breast Cancer from Images.
-This project was one my early attempts of applying Deep Learning(Specifically CNNs) to classification problems.
+This project was one of my early attempts of applying Deep Learning(Specifically CNNs) to classification problems.